mreza0100/mamzi.net.github.io/pages/universe/building-blocks.md

 It's not possible to think of substance that is not part of the nature or being the nature, so everything is part of God.

-When we say substance, there is no difference the chair and your physical body, they are both substance, they are both part of the nature, they are both part of God, but they change shape/form/state, but they are still part of the nature.
+When we say substance, there is no difference than the chair and your physical body, they are both substance, they are both part of the nature, they are both part of God, but they change shape/form/state, but yet still part of the nature.

 # The Map of Reality